lisongxu/CSCE156-Project-OOP/readme.md

 1. `Project1.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
    *  Step 1: Run your project at least once (create a `Launch Configuration` for step 4)
    *  Step 2: Right-click your project, and select `Export ...`
-   *  Step 3: In the Java folder, select `Runnable JAR file`
+   *  Step 3: In the `Java` folder, select `Runnable JAR file`, then click `Next`
-   *  Step 4: In the `Runnable JAR File Specification`
+   *  Step 4: In the `Runnable JAR File Specification` dialog
        * select your project in `Launch Configuration`
-       * change file name to `Project1.jar` in `Export destination`
        * select `Package required libraries into generated JAR` for `Library handling`
+       * click the `Browse` button to choose the directory to save your JAR file, and change the filename to `Project1.jar`
        * then click the `Finish` button
+       * then click the `Finish` button
    * Type `java -jar Project1.jar` in the command line to test whether your JAR runs correctly.

-2. `Project1.zip`: A Zip file of all source files that the LAs can execute and check.
+2. `Project1.zip`:  Follow the instructions below to generate a ZIP file of all project source files that the LAs can read and check.

-Incomplete submissions (e.g., missing the JAR or ZIP file) will receive a zero point.
+   *  Step 1: Right-click your project, and select `Export ...`
+   *  Step 2: In the `General` folder, select `Archive File`, then click `Next`
+   *  Step 3: In the `Export Archive File` dialog
+       * click the `Select All` button to select all files of your project
+       * ensure `Save in zip format` is selected
+       * click the `Browse` button to choose the directory to save your ZIP file, and change the filename to `Project1.zip`
+       * then click the `Finish` button

+ 3. `bonus.pdf`: If you implement any bonus feature (other than comments and coding style), please submit a `bonus.pdf` to describe how the LA tests your bonus features.

 Again, if you plan to work with one other student on this project, please sign up for a group on Canvas (`People` then `Groups`), and only one member of your group needs to